 As the donut hole slowly shrinks, seniors with significant medication expenses should take every step to keep their out-of-pocket costs to a minimum.

 That begins with a thorough review of the plans available in their area.
-During open enrollment from Oct 15 to December 7, enrollees should be sure the drugs they use will continue to be covered by their current plan next year and that any new drugs their doctor has discussed prescribing are also within the drug plan’s formulary.
+During open enrollment from October 15 to December 7 in 2020, enrollees should be sure the drugs they use will continue to be covered by their current plan next year and that any new drugs their doctor has discussed prescribing are also within the drug plan’s formulary.

 Many plans categorize drugs into different price groups, or tiers.
 They may add or subtract drugs from their formulary in any given year so just because a plan worked for an enrollee last year does not necessarily mean it will next year.
 If the drug(s) they are prescribed are not included in their plan’s formulary, or they can’t find coverage for their medication in any available Part D plan, Tidball said seniors may be able to request an exception.
 “The process of making a formulary exception varies from plan to plan and it does take time,” he said.
 “It also needs a doctor’s support.”